BelledonneCommunications/linphone-iphone/README.macos.md

         make CCFLAGS="$CFLAGS -c -O2 -DNeedFunctionPrototypes=1"
         sudo make install INSTALL_ROOT=/opt/local GSM_INSTALL_INC=/opt/local/include

-* (Optional) libvpx-1.2 has a bug on MacOS resulting in ugly video.
-It is recommended to upgrade it manually to 1.3 from source.
-The libvpx build isn't able to produce dual architecture files.
-To workaround this, configure libvpx twice and use lipo to create a dual architecture `libvpx.a`.

 * (Optional, proprietary extension only) Compile and install the tunnel library If you got the source code from git, run `./autogen.sh` first.
  Then or otherwise, do: